 The principal objective of the Master of Business Administration (M.B.A.)
-Program is to advance the quality of business management.
+The program is to advance the quality of business management.
 The program provides advanced management education in an environment that encourages students to extend their leadership capabilities.
 It enables students to gain broad managerial skills and to develop specialized expertise in a business discipline that best suits their career aspirations.

 Degree Requirements for the MBA